dinhomathias/Amc/Webhooks.md

 openssl req -newkey rsa:2048 -sha256 -nodes -keyout private.key -x509 -days 3650 -out cert.pem
 ```

-The `openssl` utility will ask you a few details. **Make sure you enter the correct FQDN!** If your server has a domain, enter the full domain name here (eg. `sub.example.com`).
+The `openssl` utility will ask you for a few details. **Make sure you enter the correct FQDN!** If your server has a domain, enter the full domain name here (eg. `sub.example.com`).
 If your server only has an IP address, enter that instead.
 If you enter an invalid FQDN (Fully Qualified Domain Name), you won't receive any updates from Telegram but also won't see any errors!

 ## Choosing a server model
 There actually is a third requirement: a HTTP server to listen for webhook connections.
 At this point, there are several things to consider, depending on your needs.